trhacknon/EMAGNET/README.md

   }, false);
  ```

 If gesture is NOT required, stay away from that group and instead download everything ASAP!
-Lets use SpiderBots group with hacked pastebins since 2018!
-How everything was captched as a real spider pro! (~97% correct data fetched in avg. does 97% sound familiar?) ;)
+Lets use SpiderBots group with hacked pastebins until 2018! (its dead since 2018) - How everything was captched as a real spider pro! (~97% of all spidering sites are correct in avg, does 97% sound familiar?) ;)

 ### You get redirected to a link as below everywhere: